New targets for relic antineutrino capture: Introduction

-EC decaying $^{163}$Ho has been proposed since a long time as a candidate for measuring the electron neutrino mass~\cite{Ruj82}, and recently interest in $^{163}$Ho has been renewed also by Lusignoli and Vignati with a possible relic antineutrino capture experiment~\cite{Lus11}.
-Several experimental papers about possible detection of the cosmic antineutrino background followed~\cite{Eli15,Li11,Gal12,Gas14}.
-Recently Vergados and Novikov claim that $^{157}$Tb can be a better candidate than $^{163}$Ho for a relic antineutrino capture experiment with prospects of detection of relic antineutrinos by resonant absorption in electron capturing nuclei~\cite{Ver14}.
-If there is no overdensity ($=\frac{\rho(x)-\bar{\rho}}{\bar{\rho}}$) in the $\nu$ distribution, the detection of relic antineutrinos using $^{163}$Ho or $^{157}$Tb is extremely challenging~\cite{Kab10}.
-If the overdensity is greater than 2$\times$10$^{9}$, the current experimental techniques may be able to detect relic neutrinos.
-However, the overdensity is expected to be less than $\sim$10$^{4}$, which is the matter overdensity in our galaxy~\cite{Rin04}, and may be as small as 3~\cite{Sal17}.
-The difficulty in measuring the relic antineutrino background calls for new candidate targets for the experiments.
+EC decaying $^{163}$Ho with low $Q_{\rm EC}$-value has been proposed as a candidate for measuring the electron neutrino mass since a long time~\cite{Ruj82}, and interest in $^{163}$Ho has been renewed by Lusignoli and Vignati~\cite{Lus11} and Li and Xing~\cite{Li11} with a possible relic antineutrino capture experiment.
+According to their calculation~\cite{Lus11}, taking the $Q_{\rm EC}$=2.8 keV, 1274 kg $^{163}$Ho is necessary for observing relic antineutrino capture, and this amount is many orders of magnitude larger than 5.6$\times$10$^{-7}$ kg corresponding to 10 MBq planned for direct neutrino mass determination experiments.
+In 2014, Vergados and Novikov have published a paper suggesting that $^{157}$Tb can be a better candidate than $^{163}$Ho for a relic antineutrino capture experiment with prospects of detection of relic antineutrinos by resonant absorption in electron capturing nuclei~\cite{Ver14}.
+However, as will be explained in detail in section 2, required $^{157}$Tb mass for the experiment enormously exceeds what can be practically available.